 A Mixed-Use Multi-Family component (apartments and condos) was introduced for the new districts.
 Building heights were increased.

 I can assure you that none of the 5 members of Council or any of the 7 members on P&Z who voted for these zoning changes in 2014 were affected by this change.
 They won’t suffer the consequences of a 5-story apartment building or a 6-story condominium rising along the side or rear of their home.

 The Comprehensive Plan was used as the basis for these changes, even though it is just that, a plan, and more applicable to a new suburban development than a 100 year old ‘City of Homes’ that is built-out and has limited land available for development.

 Meanwhile upscale communities in the Houston area – West University, Southside Place, the Memorial Villages – continue to protect their residential areas from this sort of intrusion by commercial or multi-family structures.

 This is about more than “not in my backyard”.
-This is about the future of Bellaire and the property values of our homes.
-Poor choices by City leaders affect us all.
+This is about the future of Bellaire, residents’ quality of life, and the property values of our homes.
+Missteps and the inability of recent City Councils to judge the consequences of their decisions have led to poor choices that will affect us all.